observation-deck/odeck-data/README.md

 ## The SC Data Project

-Goal: To provide up to date accurate data for ships in Star Citizen
+Goal: To provide up-to-date accurate data for ships in Star Citizen

 ## Principles